jessielw/TMDB-Service/README.md

 # TMDB-Service

-Service that Mirrors TMDB API (most of it) to cache locally for use with your own services that need access with quick response times.
+Service that Mirrors the [TMDB API](https://developer.themoviedb.org/docs/getting-started) (most of it) to cache locally for use with your own services that need access with quick response times.
 Setup to work with Postgres.
 Automatically keeps data 1:1 based on CRON tasks.

 ### Should You Use This